Other ways to get data in

 /var/log/ as a data input:

 splunk add monitor /var/log/

-inputs.conf file in
+Edit the inputs.conf configuration file

-If you have not worked with Splunk's configuration files before, read "About configuration files" before you begin.
+If you have not worked with configuration files before, see About configuration files before adding inputs.

 [tcp://:9995] connection_host = dns sourcetype = log4j source = tcp:9995